johkade/next-i18n-example/README.md

 ### how it's done

 - get the `accept-language` header in `getServerSideProps`
-- parse it with [resolve-accept-language](https://github.com/Avansai/resolve-accept-language) to get the locale
+- parse it with [resolve-accept-language](https://github.com/Avansai/resolve-accept-language) to get the locale from the header, which looks like this for example: `en,de;q=0.9`

 ### caveats

 - [resolve-accept-language](https://github.com/Avansai/resolve-accept-language) only works with full locales (like `de-DE`).
 However, it can still work, if the country-code is not set by the browser.
+This however still means that short-locales or locales with other country-codes with receive the appropriate language.

 ### Features:

 - [x] use t() with useTranslation-hook
 - [x] use t() outside of component
+- [x] use serverside translations without routing